PythonRSAS/pythonrsas.github.io/_posts/2022-07-01-1-Sorting-algorithms.md

 ![Bucket sort](../images/posts/bucketSort.PNG)

-It is very fast for large quantities of small integers.
+Bucket sort is very fast for large quantities of small integers.

+Even though the algorithm is for integers only, other objects can be mapped to integers to use this sorting method.

 Note the order of operations in <span class="coding">i//10**(digit)%10</span>:
 > The exponential is computed first even if you put a space between like <span class="coding">i//10** (digit)%10</span>!